- Get Your Free Valuation

 There are 6 secondary schools and 13 primary schools and is also home to the New College Lanarkshire which is now located and the old Ravenscraig site.

 Motherwell is the headquarters for both North Lanarkshire Council, which is one of Scotland’s most populous local authority areas, and of Police Scotland “Q” division.
+There are also several estate agents in Motherwell.

 The town has three train stations, a main railway station known as Motherwell runs on the West Coast Main Line from Glasgow to London and on the East Coast Main Line via Edinburgh and Newcastle, and is located next to Motherwell Shopping Centre.
 Other train stations in Motherwell include Airbles and Shieldmuir.